 Can I Use Something Else?

 Resting a brisket in a cooler is a common practice, however, not all pitmasters use the cooler method and prefer to keep the brisket in a double foil wrapping and hold in an oven at 170°F. A cooler is great if you are taking it to a gathering, and will stay hot for 4 hours or longer depending on the cooler.
+Amazon sell lightweight insulated food carriers used by caterers.
+The Cambro Catering Box sells for about $50 on Amazon.

 How Long To Rest Brisket Without Using A Cooler?